 - on any unpaid leave your Employer allows you to take

 - on-call at home or at another location, but not at work and not working (unless you are actually working from home/the other location during this on-call time or are called out to attend work during this time)

 - travelling between work and home or work and home (even if you return home during the working day, between ‘appointments’)

-- traveling between home and work if you are going to a place that is not your normal place of employment (i.e. you do not get the NMW for any additional travelling time in these circumstances).
+- travelling between home and work if you’re going to a place that’s not your normal place of employment (i.e. you don’t get the NMW for any additional travelling time in these circumstances)

-- a Worker who lives in their Employers home and shares in the household chores and leisure activities may not be entitled to the NMW if they are living with and being treated as part of the family (or are a member of the employers’ family) and are not paying the Employer for the provision of meals or accommodation.
+- a worker who lives in their Employers home and shares in the household chores and leisure activities may not be entitled to the NMW if they’re living with and being treated as part of the family (or are a member of the employers’ family) and are not paying the Employer for the provision of meals or accommodation.

 N.B.
 Please note that the law relating to whether the NMW needs to be paid during ‘sleeping’ time whilst on-call and not working is complex and case law is changing constantly.
 Therefore please do not rely on our advice for your individual circumstances; it is guidance only and cannot be taken as an authoritative interpretation of the law.
 In 2012 an important case at the Employment Appeals Tribunal confirmed what previous case law had described – that during a sleeping night-shift, only the hours spent awake and working will count towards a workers National Minimum Wage – details are here.
 But at the end of 2013, an important case Whittlestone v BJP Home Support Ltd confirmed that employees who are engaged on ‘time work’ who are required to ‘sleep over’ at a specified location as part of their work are entitled to be paid the NMW for all those hours, regardless of whether their sleep was interrupted by work or not – details are in our new Guide here.